CounterpartyXCP/Documentation/Tutorials/User_Tutorials/get_token_info.md

 Get Token Information
 ---------------------------
+**Disclaimer:** All token information is provided by the creator and/or owner of the individual token and may not be accurate or up to date.
+Changing this information is an exclusive privilege of the address which owns the token on the blockchain.

+### Showing information about a token you already have

 If you would like to learn more about a token you have, click on the down arrow in the token's box and then "Show Info".